The sound came first.

 The younger woman squinted.

-The street below was a graveyard of luxury vehicles buried under meters of snow, their sleek outlines barely visible beneath the white expanse.
+The street below was a graveyard of luxury vehicles buried under ten meters of snow, only rooftops breaking the white plain, their sleek outlines barely visible beneath the frozen expanse.
 Forbes Park had once been the most exclusive address in Makati — manicured lawns, towering acacia trees, security patrols every fifteen minutes.

 But something was moving down there.

 Two figures on a machine.
 The machine had skis at the front and tracks at the back, and it was carving a trail through the snowdrifts with an engine noise that sounded almost obscene in the stillness.
-It was painted white and gray — military surplus, maybe, or customized for the conditions.
+A snowmobile — white and grey, built for conditions exactly like these.

 The two riders were bundled in heavy layers, their faces obscured by balaclavas and goggles.
 They moved with purpose, heading straight for the Peacock estate at the end of the cul-de-sac.

 "A snowmobile.
 There's a snowmobile.
-In Forbes Park."
+In Forbes Park," the younger woman said, stunned,

 The older woman stared at her as if she had spoken in a language that did not exist.

 It was not a question.
-It was the sound of someone's brain refusing to process information that did not belong in reality.
+It was the sound of someone's mind refusing to accept information that did not belong in reality.

 Snowmobiles were things you saw in documentaries about Norway or Canada.
-They were things that existed in a category of the world that had nothing to do with a tropical country that had never recorded a temperature below zero degrees Celsius in its entire geological history.
+Things that existed in a category of the world that had nothing to do with a tropical country that had never recorded a temperature below zero degrees Celsius in its entire geological history.

 And yet there it was — a snowmobile, in the Philippines, in Forbes Park, in the middle of an apocalypse that had rewritten every rule of what was possible.

-The older woman pulled the younger woman away from the window.
+She pulled the younger woman away from the window.
+The curtains closed.
+The room went dark.
+Forbes Park was silent again.

 Inside the Peacock mansion, the silence was of a different kind.